 Soon after graduating from college with highest honors in 1937, she started teaching.
 She was later one of three students, and the only woman, chosen specifically to desegregate the graduate school at West Virginia University.
 She never completed her graduate degree because of her desire to start a family (she raised three daughters) and her husband falling ill (he died from cancer in 1956).
 But she never forgot her dream of becoming a research mathematician.

 She was a trailblazer

-Finally getting the acknowledgement she deserves for her incredible dedication and mathematical genius that she brought to the American space-race, Johnson still explains that she was just doing her job.
-She continues to encourage careers in science, engineering, and technology with wisdom we can all hope to fulfill: “like what you do and you will do your best.”
+Finally getting the acknowledgment she deserves for her incredible dedication and mathematical genius that she brought to the American space-race, Johnson still explained that she was just doing her job.
+She encouraged careers in science, engineering, and technology with wisdom we can all hope to fulfill: “like what you do and you will do your best.”

 Katherine Johnson passed away on February 24th, 2020, after inspiring countless space scientists in the past, present, and future.